 Additionally, the team used mathematical models, built from the level of neurons, to simulate brain-wide activity and inform neurobiological mechanisms behind reported findings.
 Perturbing the strength of overall connectivity inside the mathematical model closely matched schizophrenia results.
 The team's state-of-the-art mathematical models were developed by John Murray, a post-doctoral associate at New York University, and Xiao-Jing Wang, professor of neural science at New York University and provost of NYU Shanghai.
 Murray and Wang are co-authors of the study.

 "Our findings provide strong evidence that schizophrenia is associated with increased widespread neural variability, a diagnostically-specific effect that was also related to patients’ symptoms." said Genevieve Yang, an MD/PhD candidate at Yale School of Medicine and first author of the study.

 Other Yale-affiliated authors on the study are Christopher Pittenger, Aleksandar Savic, John H. Krystal, Godfrey D. Pearlson, and David C. Glahn.

 Anticevic is affiliated with the National Institute of Alcohol Abuse and Alcoholism Center for the Translational Neuroscience of Alcoholism, the Abraham Ribicoff Research Facilities of the Connecticut Mental Health Center and the Yale Department of Psychology and the Interdepartmental Neuroscience Program.

 Financial support for this research was provided by the National Institutes of Health, the National Institute on Alcohol Abuse and Alcoholism, the Fulbright Foundation, the Brain and Behavior Research Foundation and the Yale Center for Clinical Investigation.

-This Article was submitted by Shane Seger, on Friday, May 02, 2014.
+This article was submitted by Shane Seger on May 2, 2014.